selwynpolit/d9book/book/index.md

   - icon: 🎓
     title: Learning
-    details: Learning and keeping up with the latest on Drupal
+    details: Learning and keeping up with the latest on Drupal including podcasts, books and blogs
     link: /learn

   - icon: 🔗